 The Cisco ASR 9001 Router is a compact high-capacity provider edge (PE) router that delivers 120 Gbps of non-blocking, full-duplex fabric capacity in a two-rack-unit (2RU) form factor.
 Similar to other routers in the Cisco ASR 9000 Series, running Cisco IOS XR software images, the Cisco ASR 9001 Router delivers the features and services found on the ASR 9000 Series platforms, allowing customers to standardize on the same Cisco IOS XR image.
-The Cisco ASR 9001 Router has an integrated route processor (RP) and two modular bays that support 1 GE and 10 GE modular port adapters (MPAs).
+The Cisco ASR 9001 Router has an integrated route processor (RP) and two modular bays that support 1 GE, 10 GE and 40 GE modular port adapters (MPAs).
 The base chassis has four integrated 10 GE enhanced small form-factor pluggable (SFP+) ports, a GPS input for stratum-1 clocking, building integrated timing supply (BITS) ports, and management ports.
 Figure 1-1 shows the front panel of the Cisco ASR 9001 Router.

 Figure 1-1 Front Panel of the Cisco ASR 9001 Router